appuchias/appuchias.github.io/content/posts/2025/max-speed-overpass.md

 ---
 title: Getting the max speed of a way using Overpass API
-description: A random small project done the day before an exam
+summary: A random small project done the day before an exam
 author: Appuchia
 date: 2025-01-20
 categories: